 Registration

 If you plan to attend MS in Motion on March 8th, register here.
-After registering, don't forget to fundraise or donate to join the fun!
+After registering, don't forget to meet the minimum $100 pledge to join the fun!

 Fundraising and Donation

 After registering, it's time to reach your fundraising goals!
-Follow the link below to either fundraise or donate.
+Follow the link below to either fundraise or donate to meet the $100 minimum pledge.